MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-06-social-login-with-ibm-mobilefirst-platform-foundation.md

   </div>
 </div>

-## Running the demo
+## Running the sample
-To run this demo, review the instructions in the [sample's repository.](https://github.com/mfpdev/mfp-advanced-adapters-samples/tree/development/custom-security-checks/social-app-samples/SocialLoginSample)
+To run this sample, review the instructions in the [sample's repository.](https://github.com/mfpdev/social-login-sample)

 ## The big picture
 ![login flow]({{site.baseurl}}/assets/blog/2016-04-06-social-login-with-ibm-mobilefirst-platform-foundation/login-flow.png)